gfagerlind/jenkins-opinionated/README.md

 ## So - what are the opinions?

+### This is not the optimal jenkins setup
+Its not _*the*_ setup, its _a_ setup, reasonably and relatively good, that showcase things jenkins can do, almost out of the box.
+Its not a module to be used, it's not a set of libraries, it's a set of examples - connected to the aspects and practices that I want to promote wrt.
+CI.

 ### CI user is just a developer with an appetite for the mundane
 Make it so any developer with the right credentials can do anything, and then make the CI system one of the any developers.